 • Build lots of rest spots for them

-• Feed them well by good quality diet
+• Feed them well with a good quality diet

 • Make sure your filter flow does not push them too much.